 The next slide shows a graph of how the sizes of the i-th motif decrease for different values of c and N.

-Following that, we show how patterns depend on c and N.
+Following that, we show how patterns depend on c (as far as symmetry goes there is much less dependence on N).

 Graph of areas A_i for different values of c and N